<p><img src="https://matomo.blazingcdn.com/matomo.php?idsite=1&amp;rec=1" style="border:0;" alt=""> Top 41 CDN Providers in 2026 (May 2026 Update)

 4. DigitalOcean (Spaces + CDN)

-DigitalOcean’s Spaces, combined with its integrated CDN service, delivers a streamlined, developer-friendly solution for content delivery.
-Focused on simplicity and ease-of-use, this offering is perfect for startups, small businesses, and individual developers who require a cost-effective yet powerful solution for website and application hosting.
+DigitalOcean's Spaces, combined with its integrated CDN service, delivers a streamlined, developer-friendly solution for content delivery.
+Focused on simplicity and ease-of-use, this offering suits startups, small businesses, and individual developers who need a cost-effective yet capable solution for website and application hosting.

 Price: DigitalOcean Spaces + CDN offers 1 TB of traffic and 0.25 TB of storage for $5 per month, with additional storage at $20 per TB and extra traffic at $10 per TB.